kis11/shopping-cart/README.md

 Then, access the folder shopping-cart within the environment.

-My version includes email capability, so you have the option to choose whether you want both a receipt prompt and an email receipt, or just the receipt prompt.
+When you type "python shopping_cart.py", the prompt should open and you may select the identifiers chosen at the store.
+When you are done, make sure you type DONE in all caps.
+Then, your receipt will pop up.
+You will then have the option to also receive an email receipt.
 Thanks and happy shopping.